 If you believe you could be charged with a felony, you should immediately contact a car accident lawyer.

-One of the reasons you want to contact a lawyer immediately after an accident is that the statute of limitations for property damage and bodily injury in Texas is two years.
+One of the reasons you want to contact a lawyer immediately after an accident is that the statute of limitations for damages and bodily injury in Texas is two years.
 This means that someone can sue you up to two years after the accident.
 A lawyer will guide you to settle the case from the beginning to ensure you won’t be sued later.

 After the court accepts the other party’s claim, you’ll receive a notification or “be served” court papers.
 You have 20 days to respond or the court may enter a default judgment, after which the person who sued you may try to prove the value of their damages to get a final judgment.
 With a final judgment, the plaintiff may start collecting damages.